Margaret Crang: Post-political career

 After her political defeats in 1937, Crang moved to Montreal to become a journalist for the Montreal Gazette, the same newspaper that had called her a communist after her Spanish Civil War controversy.

 Crang continued her legal advocacy after her political career ended.
 She advocated for the civil rights of Chinese and Sikh immigrants living in Canada.

 Crang put forward a motion to allow Rhumah Utendale, a Black nursing student, to study at the Royal Alexandra Hospital.
 Crang asked the 1938 hospital board to "approve of the principle of admission to the Nurses Training School of girls irrespective of race and color, providing they meet the cultural, educational, and physical requirements".
 The hospital board rejected the motion, and disallowed Utendale to study at the Royal Alexandra Hospital.

 Health issues

 Sometime in the 1930s, Crang was diagnosed with Cushing's disease.
-Due to a medical error, both of Crang's adrenal glands were removed.
+Due to a medical error, her working adrenal gland was removed, not her faulty one.
 This would have caused her death if not for hormone treatment.
 Crang was one of the first people to be cured of Cushing's disease through the use of cortisone.